JoeyStanley/real/cv.md

 "Hey, Siri.
 Can you understand me?"
 Three Minute Thesis (3MT™) Competition at the University of Georgia.
 March 22, 2017.

+"New methods in outlier detection and formant measurement using a modified Mahalanobis distance and 'mistplots.'"
+University of Georgia Linguistics Colloquium.
+Athens, GA.
+February 9, 2018.

 "Volcanic Vocalic Changes".
 University of Georgia Linguistics Colloquium.
 Athens, GA.
 April 7, 2017
 <a href="/downloads/170407-Colloquium.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>
 <a href="/downloads/170407-Colloquium.pdf" class="paper" title="download a pdf of the powerpoint slides for this presentation"></a>